Table of contents

 Some of the links on this page are affiliate links, which means we may receive a small commission if purchases are made through those links.
 This adds no cost to our readers and helps us keep our site up and running.
 Our reputation is our most important asset, which is why we only provide completely honest and unbiased recommendations.

-After extended use with your rain gear, you’ll notice that water no longer beads up like it used to.
-In fact, you’ll start to notice water soaking into the fabric and you may even think it’s time for a new jacket.
+After a while with your rain gear, you’ll notice that water no longer beads up like it used to and water appears to soak into the fabric.
 This is called “wetting out,” and it’s a major indicator it’s time to wash and retreat your rain gear.

 How Rain Gear Works